PGE323M-Fall2018/assignment1/README.md

 ## Instructions

- 1. Clone the assignment1 repository to your JupyterLab workspace.
+ 1. Clone the assignment1 repository to your JupyterLab workspace on (https://spindletop.pge.utexas.edu).

  2. In the command window, navigate to the assignment1 repository and create a new text file `solution.txt`.